WildflowerSchools/wf-smcmodel/task_list.md

 # Task list

+* Build out DataQueue class
+* Use DataQueue as input for state estimation
+* Use new datetime conversion functions
+* Move num_resample_indices into state summary

 * Figure out how to force assignment ops without fetching their outputs
 * Add database functionality
 * Add explicit names to tensors and ops